Choose your carer from our 4000+ community, and manage care easily with your MyElder account.

-Once we’ve helped to find a carer we think is suitable, we’ll send their profile and introductory video directly to your MyElder account.
-This is an opportunity to get a feel for who they are, and helps everyone involved to make a more confident decision.
+Once we’ve helped to find a carer we think is suitable, we’ll send their profile directly to your MyElder account.

 We’ll arrange travel with the carer.
 They’ll arrive between 12pm-2pm on the first day of the care package with plenty of time to get to know you, your family, and the local area.
-The first week is what we call the ‘trial’ week, during which you can adjust and ensure live-in care works for you.
+If you’re arranging on-going live-in or daily care The first week is what we call the ‘trial’ week, during which you can adjust and ensure it works for you.

 6. Manage care with MyElder